 You can visit his estate to tour the grounds and mansion.
 Spending the Fourth of July there watching fireworks on the Potomac is not a bad way to spend an afternoon.

-I won’t include them all because honestly there’s just too many.
+I won’t include them all because honestly there are just too many.
 But there are festivities throughout the entire year in Fairfax County.

 A few favorites are Kite Fest, Revolutionary War Weekend, Spring Wine Festival, and Wolf Trap Summer Blast Off!